THE BEST LAS VEGAS PROPERTIES

 organizations.

-401(k)/403(b) Loan - Some administrators of 401(k)/403(b)
+401(k)/403(b) Loan - Some administrators of

-must be repaid to avoid serious penalty charges.
+plans - monies must be repaid to avoid serious penalty charges.

-Freddie Mac (Federal Home
+Freddie Mac (Federal Home Loan Mortgage Corporation) - A

-Loan Mortgage Corporation) - A federal agency within the Department of Housing and Urban
+federal agency within the Department of Housing and Urban Development (HUD),

-lenders and sets standards for underwriting mortgage loans.
+standards for underwriting mortgage loans.

 G

-Good Faith Estimate - A document provided when you apply
+Good Faith Estimate - A document provided when you

-closing a mortgage loan.
+and closing a mortgage loan.

-Government Loan - A loan that is insured by the Federal
+Government Loan - A loan that is insured by the

-Mortgage Association (GNMA or Ginnie Mae) - A government-owned corporation within the U.S.
+Government National Mortgage Association (GNMA or Ginnie Mae) - A

-Department of Housing and Urban Development (HUD).
-Created by Congress on
+Development (HUD).
+Created by Congress on September 1, 1968, GNMA assumed

-September 1, 1968, GNMA assumed responsibility for the special assistance loan
+responsibility for the special assistance loan programs formerly administered

-programs formerly administered by Fannie Mae.
+by Fannie Mae.

 Grantee - The person to whom an interest in